Powering the SKA Low Frequency Aperture Array

-The Square Kilometre Array (SKA) will have significant power requirements that must be delivered at remote locations in mid-west Western Australia.
+The SKA will have significant power requirements that must be delivered at remote locations in mid-west Western Australia.
 Supported under the Australian SKA Pre-construction Grants Program, Balance Utility Solutions is working with Curtin University to understand and deliver the power requirements for the Low Frequency Aperture Array (LFAA) component of the SKA.
 The LFAA refers to the set of antennas, on board amplifiers and local processors which are required to receive signals from the lowest frequency band for the SKA.
 A major challenge for the consortium is the sheer scale of work to be undertaken with well over a hundred thousand antennas to be built in Australia to exact specifications.

 Balance Utility Solutions seeks to service the growing market for integrated and sustainable energy solutions.
 They have considerable experience working on the development and delivery of large scale energy infrastructure projects.